kripken/xml.js/README.md

     // All the schema files that are required to validate the documents.
     // The main XSD should be first in the array, followed by its possible dependencies.
     schema: [mySchemaFile],
+    // Optional: Files that the schema file depends on (xsd:import, xsd:include).
+    // xmllint-wasm won't make any network requests or other IO to retrieve depdencicy files,
+    // so these they must be loaded beforehand and passed in here.
+    preload: [{
+      fileName: 'xml.xsd',
+      contents: generalXmlXsdFile,
+    }],
     // Optional: Initial memory capacity in Web Assembly memory pages (1 = 6.4KiB) - 256
-    // is minimum and default here (16MiB)
+    // is minimum and default here (16MiB).
     initialMemoryPages: 256,
     // Optional: Maximum memory capacity, in Web Assembly memory pages.
 If not
     // set, this will also default to 256 pages.
 Max is 65536 (4GiB).